 Folding Lock Blades

-Folding lock blades are often a good compromise for people who expect to be doing a fair amount of cutting or whittling.
+Folding lock blades are often a good compromise.
 By locking the blade they are safer to use than typical pocket knives and are more compact than fixed blade knives.
 The most common locking mechanism is a liner lock.
 It’s cheap, but not super reliable.
-In recent years there are a number of locking mechanisms which are significantly stronger and easier to use such as the AXIS from Benchmade.
+In recent years there are a number of locking mechanisms which are significantly stronger and easier to use such as my favorite, the the AXIS lock originally developed by Benchmade and now being used by others since the patent expired in 2016.

+The lock blades I have used the most are the Buck 110 Hunter, Benchmade 531 and Ritter RSK Mk1 Knife.
+The Chris Reeve Sebenza might be the ultimate folder, but I could never bring myself to pay so much for a pocket knife.
 I think that Benchmade is one of the best manufactures of folding knives.
-The lock blades I have used the most are the Benchmade 531 (great cooking knife) and Ritter RSK Mk1 Knife designed for survival.
-The Chris Reeve Sebenza might be the ultimate folder, but I could never bring myself to pay so much for a pocket knife.
-Several of my friends love knives from Spyderco and Coldsteel.
-Decent lock blades at a more reasonable price point are made by Buck, CRKT, Gerber (for example LST), Kabar / Dozier Folder.
-I found the Kershaw Chive and SOG Flash 2. to be decent knives, and were a good value when on sale.
+My knife loving friends also recommend Spyderco and the higher end knives from Kershaw and SOG.
+Decent lock blades at a more reasonable price point are made by Buck, CRKT, Gerber, And the Kabar / Dozier Folder.
+Ganzo sells a number of Benchmade clones which are 5-10x cheaper (average price $20) but but are lower quality.
+Good enough for around town, but not something I would want my life to depend on.
 Opinel makes a number of folding knives which have good quality carbon steel blades, adequate wooden handles, and cost around $10 making them a great value.
+Just be careful to dry them well or the blade will rust and the handle will swell.
 I generally perfect the simplicity of a single blade locking knife, but there are some multi-blade pocket knives that lock such as the Victorinox Hunter.

 Finally there are some people who really like fixed blade knives because of their ability to stand up to serious abuse (chopping, digging, etc).
 You should stick with knives with a full tang for maximum durability.
 Keep in mind that you don’t need a huge / heavy blade, 3-4″ is actually plenty for tasks as described in the book Bushcraft, and a short article in field&stream about The Wilderness Blade.
 My favorite fixed blade knife for the back country is the Fallkniven F1.
 This is a high quality knife that is durable and functional.

 There are a number of other high quality, reasonably light weight fix blades which are up to taking serious abuse.
-I don’t use them, but I have friends who like the ESEE RAT Cutlery RC-3 and SOG Seal Pup.
+I don’t use them, but I have friends who like fix blades from ESEE and SOG.
 The classic Kabar and USAF Survival Knife are also popular, but heavier than I would want to carry.
 Others have noted the the quality of the Kabar and the USAF Survival knife is much lower than the beloved knives from 1970s and before.
 The Chris Reeve One Piece knives like the Aviator have been very well regarded, but are now discontinued so will likely be even more expensive as they become collectors items.
 These knives are very well crafted, but I found that I didn’t like the round textured metal handles.
 I much prefer the feel of the Fallkniven knives.

 The most affordable, but decent quality fixed blades I have seen are from the Swedish maker Mora though they typically don’t have a full tang such as the Mora Companion or Bahco 2444.
 If you are around salt water a lot you might look at the Gerber Silver Trident or the titanium knives made by Mission.